olino1000/olino1000/README.md

 <br />

-Hey, I'm Vinícius Olino, a passionate self-taught Front end developer from Brazil.
+Hey, I'm Vinícius Olino, a passionate self-taught front end developer from Brazil.
 I am enthusiastic about technology, with experience in startups and usability.
-Dedicated and willing to learn and evolve always.
+I am dedicated and willing to learn and evolve always.

 I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happen through open-source.